Omdeep-Tyagi/Demo/README.md

-# delta-demo
+# Demo
-This is the Demo for Git and Git-hub class.
+This is the Demo for Git and Github.

-# Teacher
-Shradha Khapra

-# Student
-Delta Student